 Our selling, general and administrative expenses for the year ended December 31, 2022 were \$1,038.7 million compared to selling, general and administrative expenses of \$970.9 million for the year ended December 31, 2021.
 For the year ended December 31, 2022, selling, general and administrative expenses included \$17.2 million of incremental expenses directly related to companies acquired in 2022 and 2021, including amortization expense attributable to identifiable intangible assets of \$4.5 million.
 Excluding incremental expenses from businesses acquired, our selling, general and administrative expenses increased by \$50.6 million for the year ended December 31, 2022.
-The organic increase in selling, general and administrative expenses increase in headcount to support our organic revenue growth, (b) incentive compensation expenses within those of our reportable segments which had higher operating results than in the prior year, (c) travel and entertainment expenses, given a resumption in travel and business meals as COVID-19 related restrictions have eased, (d) rent and other occupancy costs driven by: (i) the expansion or addition of certain fabrication facilities, which support our operations, and (ii) the impact of inflation on the real estate market, and (e) computer hardware and software costs, as a result of various information technology and cybersecurity initiatives currently in process.
+The organic increase in selling, general and administrative expenses was primarily attributable to an increase in: (a) salaries and related employment expenses, largely as a result of an increase in headcount to support our organic revenue growth, (b) incentive compensation expense within those of our reportable segments which had higher operating results than in the prior year, (c) travel and entertainment expenses, given a resumption in travel and business meals as COVID-19 related restrictions have eased, (d) rent and other occupancy costs driven by: (i) the expansion or addition of certain fabrication facilities, which support our operations, and (ii) the impact of inflation on the real estate market, and (e) computer hardware and software costs, as a result of various information technology and cybersecurity initiatives currently in process.